StuMartin22/StuMartin22/README.md

 Hey there, I'm Stuart (Stu) Martin, pronouns: (he/him)!

 I am a full stack web developer that has recently received a certificate from the coding bootcamp sponsored through the University of Minnesota!
-After many years of never really feeling the right 'fit' when doing varyious jobs, I finally have found where I belong with coding.
+After many years of never really feeling the right 'fit' when doing various jobs, I finally have found where I belong with coding.
 I loved every second of my bootcamp and am constantly looking forward to the next time that I get to code and debug.
 The thrill of the hunt and the satisfaction of solving the puzzle is a feeling like no other!

 I graduated from Rogers State University in Claremore, OK with a Bachelors of Science in Biology with an emphasis in environmental conservation.